-The Zoning PZB Executive Director shall initiate review of an application for entitlement density or entitlement intensity upon receipt of the application, and within 15 working days, determine whether the application is sufficient and includes data necessary to evaluate the application.
+The Zening PZB Executive Director shall initiate review of an application for entitlement density or entitlement intensity upon receipt of the application, and within 15 working days, determine whether the application is sufficient and includes data necessary to evaluate the application.

-- If it is determined that the application is not sufficient, written notice shall be sent to the applicant specifying the deficiencies.
-The Zoning Director shall take no further action on the application unless the deficiencies are remedied.
-If the application is determined sufficient, the Zoning Director shall notify the applicant in - 2.
+- 1. If it is determined that the application is not sufficient, written notice shall be sent to the applicant specifying the deficiencies.
+The Zoning Director shall take no further action on the application unless the deficiencies are remedied. - 2.
 If the application is determined sufficient, the Zoning Director shall notify the applicant in writing of the application's sufficiency, and that the application is ready for review pursuant to the procedures and standards of this Section.